muhridlo24/muhridlo24/README.md

+### Name : Muhammad Ridlo
+### NIM : 13219009

-### I am Muhammad Ridlo, a student from Bandung Institute of Technology.
+### Description : I am Muhammad Ridlo, a student from Bandung Institute of Technology.
 I am currently studying in electrical engineering bachelor's degree.
 I like to get more about data science, and i have learned some online courses from websites.
 It's great to do collaboration.

 ### Here is my linkedin profile : www.linkedin.com/in/muhammad-ridlo
+###
+### Recently, i was learning about big data with SQL.
+I was joining the GCP Event that i learned about SQL using BigQuery.
+When i was learning it, i found that BigQuery is a big lagless platform to analyze big data.
+I have not found any lags and error while studying SQL on GCP Event.
+While i was searching about BigQuery, it is a server-based platform that we could use it mostly for data science and machine learning.
+Not only developers that use BigQuery, but also researchers, engineers, even students.
+It is a concern for me to learn big data, which the world is in need to it to analyze and predict.
+Many big industries uses BigQuery as the core to do analysis and predictions for the companies.
+As i am interested in data science, Developer Student Club will be a big opportunity for me to improve myself to learn data science and reaching my dream to become a great data scientist

 <!--
 **muhridlo24/muhridlo24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.